UI-Manufaktur/uim-cake/source/uim/cake/datasources/README.md

 or multiple `Entity` objects by using a `Query`.

-This library exposes the following interfaces for creating a system that : the repository pattern and is compatible with the CakePHP framework:
+This library exposes the following interfaces for creating a system that : the repository pattern and is compatible with the UIM framework:

 * `IRepository` - Describes the methods for a base repository class.
 * `IEntity` - Describes the methods for a single result object.